Cyba Audi

 Cyba Audi (Arabic: صبا عودة, b.
 1965 in Beirut, Lebanon) is a communication strategist and entrepreneur based in Dubai, United Arab Emirates (UAE).
-She is currently presenting 'Morning with Cyba' on Asharq News, a business morning show for business people in the Arab region.
+She presented 'Morning with Cyba' on Asharq News, a business morning show for business people in the Arab region.

-She is the Founder and Managing Director of Saba Consultants, which provides counsel in strategic communications planning, reputation building, and investor relations to clients in the Gulf Cooperation Council (G.C.C) countries.
-Previously, she was a Senior Presenter and Producer at Al Arabiya News Channel, where she conceived and launched the channel’s first business-news show, Al-Aswaq Al-Arabiya (Arabic: الاسواق العربية, meaning "Arab Markets"), in June 2005.
+She is the founder and managing director of Saba Consultants, which provides counsel in strategic communications planning, reputation building, and investor relations to clients in the Gulf Cooperation Council (G.C.C) countries.
+Previously, she was a senior presenter and producer at Al Arabiya News Channel, where she conceived and launched the channel's first business-news show, Al-Aswaq Al-Arabiya (Arabic: الاسواق العربية, meaning "Arab Markets"), in June 2005.
 Soon after its launch, the show became the highest-rated business program on Arab television.
-She anchored Al Arabiya’s main business shows five days a week for five years.
+She anchored Al Arabiya's main business shows five days a week for five years.

 Cyba Audi provides executive coaching to senior government officials and corporate managers.
 She is a much-solicited moderator at international forums and conferences, both locally and internationally.
 Audi is a feminist, who encourages Arab women to take an active role in business in the Middle East.